First Battle of El Alamein: First Battle of Ruweisat Ridge

 While the 2nd New Zealand Division attacked the western slopes of Ruweisat Ridge, the Indian 5th Brigade made small gains on Ruweisat ridge to the east.
-By 07:00, word was finally got to 2nd Armoured Brigade which started to move north west.
-Two regiments became embroiled in a minefield but the third was able to join Indian 5th Infantry 5th Brigade as it renewed its attack.
+By 07:00, word finally reached the 2nd Armoured Brigade, which started to move north west.
+Two regiments became embroiled in a minefield, but the third was able to join Indian 5th Infantry Brigade as it renewed its attack.
 With the help of the armour and artillery, the Indians were able to take their objectives by early afternoon.
 Meanwhile, the 22nd Armoured Brigade had been engaged at Alam Nayil by 90th Light Division and the Ariete Armoured Division, advancing from the south.
 While—with help from mobile infantry and artillery columns from 7th Armoured Division—they pushed back the Axis probe with ease, they were prevented from advancing north to protect the New Zealand flank.